Let’s face it, I am obsessed with Italy, and Sorrento, Italy, is one of the reasons why.

 While in Sorrento, you will notice all of the lemon trees around this historic coastal town.

-When will notice that limoncello is served throughout the city, and oftentimes free samples are given at restaurants after you enjoy their tasty dishes.
+You will notice that limoncello is served throughout the city, and often, free samples are given at restaurants after you enjoy their tasty dishes.

 15. The Correale di Terranova Museum